eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Behaviour Twin MDP Kit/page_adoption-view.md

 - FMU Model Description (modelDescription.xml): Following a flat scheme, capable of providing the basic asset data.
 Supported by most of the FMU generation tools.
 - Asset Administration Shell (AAS), Submodel "Provision of Simulation Models": Structured in many fields with deep hierarchies.
 Has been designed within the context of industrial applications and fits very well to usage in the automotive domain.
-- Model Identity Card (MIC): Strucutured in many fields with deep hierarchies.
+- Model Identity Card (MIC): Structured in many fields with deep hierarchies.
 Broader context than AAS, less focused on industrial applications/automotive industry.

 Similarly to the FMU Model Description, for both AAS and MIC, it is recommended to use XML serialization for the FMU asset properties, since it is a simple format with easy access and usage.
 Furthermore, it is recommended to provide this XML file within the FMU package.